b12-archive/doxie/Readme.md

 **— OK, I get it now.
 But if you want generic stuff, there’s [gulp][], and there was [grunt][].
 Aren’t they de-facto tools for such things?**

 — Gulp is very flexible.
 But it’s designed to process individual files.
-Just like [metalsmith][] is designed to process trees of files.
+Just like [metalsmith][] is designed to process whole directories.
 We need another abstraction.
 We have functions, objects, or CSS classes to document – and often we don’t even care what file they’re in.
 We call these things *docs*.
 Gulp works with files, and doxie works with *docs*.

 **— Well, now it becomes clear.
 Thanks for the interview.**